nens/threedi-docs/source/a_howto_connection_node_storage.rst

 Choose connection node storage area
 -----------------------------------

-A connection node is a schematisation object that connects channels, pipes, culverts, weirs, orifices and pumping stations.
+A connection node is a schematisation object that connects channels, pipes, culverts, weirs, orifices and pumps.
 Storage can be added to these nodes by setting the *storage area* to a non-NULL value.
 This section provides guidelines for choosing the right storage area.

 Manholes in sewerage systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^